If you are homeless as a result of an emergency outside of our normal office hours (after 5pm, Monday to Friday), please call 01253 501117.

 After these duties, if we have not been able to keep you in your accommodation or found you somewhere else to live, then we will have to assess if you are owed a main housing duty.
 We will look at if you are eligible, have a priority need, became intentionally homeless and have a local connection to the district.

 Under our severe weather emergency provision (SWEP), we are able to accommodate those who would not usually be accommodated in temporary accommodation while we support them during periods of prolonged cold, damp or windy weather.
-There is no single definition of severe weather, but we aim to take a flexible approach based on advice from agencies who deal with people on the streets.

 If you see someone who is in need of immediate medical attention, call 999 or 111 (with option 2 for a mental health crisis).